 Naturally, my “happy ears” perked up and I thought that if we added that feature they’d be a customer.
 I emailed him after the meeting and set up a time to meet two weeks later.
 The night before our scheduled meeting to walk through the new kerberos module, I still hadn’t gotten it working (extra C++ code to go with the core PHP app).
 Undeterred, I stayed up the entire night writing code (literally!) and walked into the 9am meeting with a beautiful kerberos module.
 The potential buyer took one look, said they’d chosen another product, and wouldn’t be moving forward as a customer.
 I was devastated.

 Positive feedback from a prospect doesn’t equal a sale (verbals are for gerbils).
 Ask for the sale before building the next set of features.
 Ensure the prospect is truly buying before committing more resources.
 Don’t make the common entrepreneur mistake: check for happy ears and get a sales contract before moving forward.

 What else?
-What are some more thoughts on testing potential demand by being an SDR?
+What are some more thoughts on happy ears and sales contracts?